 Most Powerful: Adobe Acrobat Pro

-If you prioritize features and control over anything else, you have to pick Adobe Acrobat Pro as the best of the best among PDF editing software.
+If you prioritize features and control over anything else, you have to pick Adobe Acrobat Pro as the best among PDF editing software.
 This product comes from Adobe, the makers of PDF, and the options are as better as they get.

 If you are someone who uses products from the Adobe ecosystem, Adobe Acrobat Pro is hands down the most powerful PDF editing software for Mac.
-Also, provided that many people already use Adobe Reader as a default PDF reader, getting used to the UI won’t be troublesome at all.
+Also, since many people already use Adobe Reader as a default PDF reader, getting used to the UI won’t be troublesome.

-You should go for Adobe Acrobat Pro if you don’t want to move away from the interface you have got used to in Adobe Reader.
+You should go for Adobe Acrobat Pro if you don’t want to move away from the interface you used in Adobe Reader.
 One problem, however, is that this PDF suite is quite expensive, and Adobe has turned to the subscription model.

-Let’s have a look at some of the contenders in the race for the best PDF editor for Mac.
+Let’s look at some of the contenders in the race for the best PDF editor for Mac.

 PDF Expert is an excellent option if you are looking for a robust, feature-rich PDF editing software for macOS.
 When compared to PDFelement or Acrobat Pro, PDF Expert has a more straightforward User Interface.
 This UI helps people in getting started very quickly.

 In addition to being an excellent PDF editor, this tool is an overqualified PDF reader as well.
 It comes with a bunch of options to give you the best PDF reading experience.
 You can also annotate content using the accessible toolboxes on the side.